aeonSolutions/PCB-Prototyping-Catalogue/PCB-Shields/README.md

  </p>

 # [AC 85V-220V 1A to DC 5.0V](https://github.com/aeonSolutions/AeonLabs-PCB-Shields-AC220DC5V0)
- This repo contains a pcb design for a AC220V 1A to DC 5V0 converter.
-Suitable as a add-on design for any other KiCad project.
+ This repo contains a PCB design for an AC220V 1A to DC 5V0 converter.
+Suitable as an add-on design for any other KiCad project.

  <p align="center">
      <img height="250" src="https://github.com/aeonSolutions/AeonLabs-PCB-Shields-AC220DC5V0/blob/main/designs/pcb_front.png">
  </p>

 # [DC DC 1.8-28V Step up](https://github.com/aeonSolutions/AeonLabs-PCB-Shields-DC2DC--1.8-28-V-step-up)
-This is a pcb design for a DC DC [1.8;28]V step-up.
-Suitable as a add-on design for any other KiCad project.
+This is a PCB design for a DC DC [1.8;28]V step-up.
+Suitable as an add-on design for any other KiCad project.
-Ro change the output voltage one needs to change the resistance in the voltage divider connected to pin 3 of the MT3608 IC.
+To change the output voltage one needs to change the resistance in the voltage divider connected to pin 3 of the MT3608 IC.

  <p align="center">
      <img height="250" src="https://github.com/aeonSolutions/AeonLabs-PCB-Shields-DC2DC--1.8-28-V-step-up-down/blob/main/designs/pcb_front.png">